emilypark0418/emilypark.github.io/index.md

 ## Research Interest

 My research interest lies in **enabling trustworthy and safe autonomous vehicles through Explainable AI**.
 Specifically, I want to research methodologies to understand why the model has made a particular decision by extracting human comprehensible information from the black box model.
 I am fascinated how Explainable AI can identify inherent biases and out-of-distributions, while shedding light on ‘why’ the system is behaving as it does through visualizations, words, and metrics.
-Ultimately, I envision Detect-and-Avoid systems for disruptive mobility to leverage robust Explainable AI on multimodal data.
+Ultimately, I envision Detect-and-Avoid systems for Disruptive Mobility to leverage robust Explainable AI on multimodal data.
 I believe rethinking the entire architecture principle to prioritize safety and embedding trustworthy mechanisms for preventing failures is essential, which is why my research interest has tremendous social value.

 Keywords: Explainable AI · Visual Explanation · Resilient AI · AI for Safety · AI for Good